file-format/Docs/en/compression/apk.md

 ## APK Package Contents

 A single APK file contains all the necessary files that are required for its installation and execution.
-When such an APK file is opened in a ZIP application, the following mostly used files and folders are found.
+An APK file, when extracted with a ZIP application, contains the following files and folders.

  * `META-INF/`: Directory that contains the manifest file, signature, and a list of resources in the archive
  * `lib/`: Directory containing compiled code related to specific platforms such as armeabi-v7a, x86, arm64-v8a, etc.